Turbehrt/horosc-Excel/README.md

   + `QualityCoefficientRadian(observedLongitude, computedLongitude)`, `QualityCoefficientDegree`: these represent the difference between an observed longitude (as transcribed from a historical source) and a calculated longitude.

 > [!NOTE]
-> Note that in the original North programme, quality coefficients are expressed in radians, while all other quantities are in sexagesimal degrees.
+> Note that in the original North program, quality coefficients are expressed in radians, while all other quantities are in sexagesimal degrees.

 * **Global functions** (from _Sequences_): these allow for chained conversions based on available inputs.